zdelrosario/data-science-curriculum/d53-e-model05-roc-solution.md

 ## Warning: `all_equal()` was deprecated in dplyr 1.1.0.
 ## ℹ Please use `all.equal()` instead.
 ## ℹ And manually order the rows/cols as needed
-## This warning is displayed once every 8 hours.
 ## Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
 ## generated.
 ```